Zirconia Crowns: Pros, Cons & Costs

 In addition to Zirconia being used for dental crowns, zirconium is also known for its usage in various prostheses for surgeries of knees, hips, fingers, and ears.

 Another benefit of a zirconia crown is that many dentist offices have the technology to form them in house, so you will not have to have a temporary crown placed.
 As a result, your crown placement can be done in one appointment instead of two.
+This option may not save you money, but it could save you time away from work.

 One of the cons of a zirconia crown is that it can be tricky to match it exactly to the color of the tooth.
 It often appears just a shade different from your natural tooth color.